daos-stack/daos-reproducibility/io500/isc23/riken/fx700/io500-reproducibility.riken-fx700.md

 **Regarding the IO500 rules**:

-* DAOS submissions for the **Production** list use 2-Way replication for metadata and for IOR-Hard, and single-parity EC (here, 16+1P) for IOR-Easy, in order to satisfy the requirement of “no single point of failure”.
+* DAOS submissions for the **Production** list typically use 2-Way replication for metadata and for IOR-Hard, and single-parity EC (here, 16+1P) for IOR-Easy, in order to satisfy the requirement of “no single point of failure”.
-* DAOS submissions for the **Research** list use sharding/striping (no data protection) for all tests, in order to achieve maximum performance.
+* DAOS submissions for the **Research** list typically use sharding/striping (no data protection) for all tests, in order to achieve maximum performance.

 Note that these choices are completely user-defined (as part of the API definitions in the IO500.ini file), and have been executed on the **exact same** storage system configuration without intervention of a storage administrator.

+The DAOS storage system in Riken's FX700 cluster is a single server, which is a single point of failure.
+So this DAOS deployment does not qualify as a Production system, even though the FX700 cluster itself is a production computational resource.

 ## EXECUTION